basecamp/kamal-site/docs/upgrading/continuing-to-use-traefik.md

 We'll need to change kamal-proxy's default boot config so that:

-1. It doesn't publish ports on the host
+1. It doesn't publish ports on the host.
-1. It adds the labels Traefik needs to route requests to it
+2. It adds the labels Traefik needs to route requests to it.

 Add a [pre-deploy hook](../../hooks/pre-deploy) for Traefik to pick up: